bowhan/piPipes/README.md

 7. To determine the version of FastQ, **piPipes** uses `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/). **piPipes** have modified it in a way that the program exits as soon as the version of FastQ has been determined.
 The modified code can be found in the `bin` directory.

 8. **piPipes** uses [BEDtools](https://github.com/bowhan/bedtools.git) to assign alignments to different genomic annotations (gene, transposon, piRNA cluster, et al.).
-In small RNA pipeline, we made a slightly modification on `intersectBed.cpp` to accommodate a special BED format used in the pipeline.
-The modified code can be found in the `src/third_party` folder.
-A statically compiled binary, which has been renamed as `bedtools_piPipes` to avoid confusion with the original one, can be found in the `bin` directory.

 ##USAGE
 The pipeline finds almost everything under its own directory so please do not move the `piPipes` script.
 Use `ln  -s  $PATH_TO_piPipes/piPipes  $HOME/bin/piPipes` to create symbol link in your `$HOME/bin`; Or add `/path/to/piPipes` to your `$PATH`.